DukeZilla/StreamFinderPlugin/README.md

 # Stream Finder Plugin

-A Rocket League Bakkesmod plugin that can detect live twitch streamers in your matches!
+Ladies and Boomermen, I present to you the plugin that can detect and capture live twitch streamers in your Rocket League matches!
+Yes you heard right, a stream detector.

-The program will gather the player names from the server, search all the names on the twitch database, and if the program picks up a live streamer a discord notification will be sent to you via webhook link!
+This plugin gathers the player names in your lobby, searches them up on the twitch database, and will be able to find a live streamer in your lobbies.
+The program will also be able to record the streams in the background during gameplay with no performance impact whatsoever!

-The program uses several search methods to increase the probability of finding a live streamer that is in your match.
-The live stream finding event will also be logged in a text file.

-So in case you're wondering if that "TTV" is live?
-Well you got it, or if that "Player" is also live?
-Well damn you got that too!
+Ever wondered if that "TTV" is live?
+Well you got it!
+Or if that random player is live too?
+Well dammit you got that too!

-Stream finder plugin.

 **~DukeZilla 2022** (aka P as in Papi)